xJonah/WaspX-Website/README.md

 # WaspX-Website

-Website was made for my dad and I used this opportunity to improve my web development and learn how to make website responsive.
+Website was made for a client at the domain waspx.co.uk

 Created using HTML, CSS, and JS